 III.
 The third resource is a published collection of 10 essays in which the authors described (a) how they used the ideas of Integrated Course Design with specific subject-matter courses and (b) what happened to student engagement and student learning.

 This booklet, "Designing Courses for Significant Learning: Voices of Experience", is Issue #119 in the Jossey-Bass Quarterly series, New Directions for Teaching & Learning (Fall 2009).

-As a result of high international interest in the ideas of Integrated Course Design, the original book has been translated and published in two other languages with a third translation being worked on.
+IV.
+As a result of high international interest in the ideas of Integrated Course Design, the original book has been translated and published in four other languages.
 The links below will show the cover page and the copyright page for these translations.